colh99/empire-command/README.md

 - More mission types: raid (attack another planet and steal resources), transport (send a fleet to another planet), espionage (send an espionage probe to GET intel on another player's planet), recycle (harvest resources from a planet's atmosphere).
 - Battle simulation: when a raid mission arrives, a battle should be simulated.
 This compares the mission fleet and the target planet fleet, and determines how many of each to destroy.
 If the attacker is determined to be victorious, the attacker fleet will steal resources and return.
 - Ships destroyed in battle leave a debris field at a planet, which can be recovered by anyone with the recycle mission and recycler ship.
-- Player inbox: Various actions should be logged for the player.
-Particularly, fleet events should be kept for the player to view to get feedback or be alerted about hostile fleets.
+- Player inbox: Various events should be logged for the player.
+Particularly, fleet events should be kept for the player to view, and they should be alerted about approaching hostile fleets.
 - NPC planets to be raided (and perhaps raid back!)